Schaffhausen: Parliament

 The Grand City Council (Grosser Stadtrat) holds legislative power.
 It is made up of 36 members, with elections held every four years.
 The Grand City Council decrees regulations and by-laws that are executed by the City Council and the administration.
 The delegates are selected by means of a system of Proporz.

 The sessions of the Grand City Council are public.
 Unlike members of the City Council, members of the Grand City Council are not politicians by profession, and they are paid a fee based on their attendance.
 Any resident of Schaffhausen allowed to vote can be elected as a member of the Grand City Council.
-The parliament holds its meetings in the Kantonsratsaal (Cantonal Council Hall) am Kornmarkt.
+The parliament holds its meetings in the Kantonsratsaal (Cantonal Council Hall) on Kornmarkt.

-The last regular election of the Grand City Council was held on 27 November 2016 for the mandate period (Legislatur) from January 2017 to December 2020.
-Currently the Grand City Council consist of 9 Swiss People's Party (SVP/UDC), 8 members of the Social Democratic Party (SP/PS) and one of its junior section, the JUSOplus, 5 The Liberals (FDP/PLR) and one of its junior section, the JFSH, 4 Alternative List (AL), 3 Green Liberal Party (GLP/PVL), 2 ÖBS-Grüne (an alliance of the Ökoliberale Bewegung Schaffhausen (ÖBS) and the Green Party (GPS/PES)), and one each of Christian Democratic People's Party (CVP/PDC), Evangelical People's Party (EVP/PES), and Federal Democratic Union (EDU/UDF).
+The last regular election of the Grand City Council was held on 24 November 2024 for the mandate period (Legislatur) from January 2025 to December 2028.
+Currently the Grand City Council consist of 10 members of the Social Democratic Party (SP/PS) and one of its junior section, the JUSO, 8 of the Swiss People's Party (SVP/UDC), 6 of The Liberals (FDP/PLR) and none of its junior partner, the JFSH, 4 of the Green Liberal Party (GLP/PVL), 2 of the Green Party (GPS/PES)) and one of its junior partner, the Junge Grüne, and one each of The Centre (former CVP/PDC), Evangelical People's Party (EVP/PES), Federal Democratic Union (EDU/UDF), and one of the PUSH.